 CHEM-120: Introduction to General, Organic & Biological Chemistry with Lab:

 This is a survey course that covers the lower division chemistry disciplines of general and organic chemistry and introduces the upper division discipline of biochemistry.
 The general chemistry section of the course seeks to build an understanding of basic chemical processes and states of matter by starting with the definition of matter and progressing through the atom, molecules, intermolecular interactions, chemical equations, and accounting.
 The organic chemistry section presents the major categories of organic compounds, including saturated and unsaturated hydrocarbons and oxygen- and nitrogen-containing compounds.
 In the biochemistry portion, students are exposed to the four major biological acromolecules with some coverage of enzymes and the central dogma of biology.
 Lab exercises relate to topics discussed.

-The face-to-face interaction in lab and classroom is blended with technology (such as online discussions and online assignments) for an enhanced learning environment.
-Commitment is on a course by course basis.
+The face-to-face interaction in lab and classroom is blended with technology such as online discussions and graded assignments, for an enhanced learning environment.

 Chamberlain College of Nursing is a rapidly-expanding college rich with opportunities for growth and offering competitive wages and benefits.
 If you enjoy being a part of an exciting team and working in a collaborative, dynamic environment, then Chamberlain College of Nursing might be right for you.